zozs/farfar/README.md

 **Fully Automated Robotic Fika Announcer and Reminder**

-FARFAR is a Slack bot which periodically sends out reminders about this weeks fika to a set of Slack users.
+FARFAR is a Slack bot which periodically sends out reminders about this week's fika to a set of Slack users.
 Each week a new person is responsible for this week's fika, in a round-robin fashion.

 ## Usage